jbroadway/elefant-docs/docs/2.0/designers/available-template-tags.md

 ### title

 The title of the page.
-This may be empty, so you can use this line to wrap it in a condition that only outputs the title if it's available:
+This may be empty, so you can use a condition to only output the title if it's available:

     {% if title %}<h1>{{ title|none }}</h1>{% end %}